amirouche/amirouche/README.md

-# ✊ Hello, Ni Hao, Konnichiwa, Hallo, Salam, Azul, Salut 👋
+# ✊ Hello, Namaste, Ni Hao, Konnichiwa, Hallo, Hola, Salam, Azul, Salut 👋

 ## I am Amirouche Amazigh BOUBEKKI Je suis Amirouche Amazigh BOUBEKKI

 **I am a software engineer, and script kid.
-Je suis ingenieur logiciel, et enfant du code.**
+Je suis ingénieur logiciel, et enfant du code.**

+I study and build software with Scheme — the programmers' programmer tool of choice, the programmable programming language, the wellspring of Kernel by John Nathan Shutt.
+My focus areas include the web stack, embedded databases, and distributed systems.

+Beyond code, I navigate requirements gathering, product thinking, and the dialogue between stakeholders and systems.

+The spaces where I have least experience are Android and iOS development, hardware development, video games, in particular OpenGL and Vulkan.
+I will not invent the next big machine learning algorithm, but I wield the weights on a daily basis.
+I am not a cryptographer, but I am not clueless either; I have dabbled with various protocols and algorithms.
+I started with Gentoo in 2002; nowadays my daily drivers are Alpine, Guix, and Ubuntu.

-I am studying, and building software around Scheme implementations, CPython, the web stack, embedded databases, and distributed systems.
-I discovered the generic form of triplestores as known as Generic Tuple Store (nstore, and vnstore) database while reverse engineering current knowledge products, and those that will come.
+I discovered the generic form of triplestores also known as [Generic Tuple Store (nstore)](https://srfi.schemers.org/srfi-168/srfi-168.html) database while reverse engineering current knowledge products, and those that will come.
+I created last-hope (2016), [culturia](https://fr.wikiversity.org/wiki/Recherche:Pens%C3%A9es_Profondes_et_Dialogues_Pertinents) (2018), and [babelia](https://nlnet.nl/project/Babelia/) (January 2022) as convo-based knowledge exploration tools, when nobody cared about chatbots.
+I maintain the Wikipedia article on 'Ordered Key-Value Store', the minimal and versatile programmable storage system paradigm.

 I live in France, and work for a company specializing in knowledge management.
-My favorite search engine is mojeek.
-I still emacs, and vim.
+My favorite search engine is Mojeek.
+I still Emacs and Vim.
+I can demonstrate soft skills and do pair-programming on VS Code.
 I like retrocomputing.
-I love italian ice-cream, my wife, and my kid.
+I love Italian ice-cream, my wife, and my kid.

-J’étudie, et construit des logiciels aux sujets des implémentations de Scheme, de CPython, de la stack web, des bases de données embarquées et des systèmes distribués.
-J’ai découvert la forme générique des triples stores (nstore, et vnstore) en étudiant la gestion des connaissances d’aujourd’hui, et de demain.
-Je vie en France, je travaille dans la gestion des connaissances.
-Mon moteur de recherche préféré est mojeek.
-Je travaille avec emacs, et vim.
-Je m’intèresse au vieux systèmes informatiques.
-J’aime la glace à l’italienne, mon épouse et mon enfant.
+My current focus is [bb.py](https://github.com/amirouche/bb.py), a multilingual Python function pool — built through vibe coding.

 Let’s agree that serif fonts do not always carry boring stuff.
 And have a taste of it: